NATIONAL NUDE DAY

 On July 14th, laundry is unnecessary.
 It’s National Nude Day!
 Enjoy an air bath or explore the naturist movement.

-National Nude Day is a way to keep cool on a hot, sticky summer day.
-Nudist groups around the world celebrate this holiday and take it quite seriously!
-Nudists (also known as naturists) are not perverts, even though their desire to go “au natural” might be offensive to the conservative population!
-Nudists are individuals who believe the human body is most beautiful in its natural state.
+One thing is for sure, the observance offers a way to keep cool on a hot, sticky summer day.
+Nudist groups around the world celebrate this holiday and take it quite seriously, too!
+Nudists (also known as naturists) are not perverts, even though their desire to go au natural might be offensive to the conservative population.
+They are individuals who believe the human body is most beautiful in its natural state.
 Whether or not you agree with them, nudists encourage people to shed the restrictions of clothing and be natural.